MicrosoftDocs/Advertising-docs/BingAds/scripts/solutions/accessing-google-services.md

 ---
 title: "Accessing Google services"
-description: "Shows how to access Google services."
+description: "Shows options for getting an access token to use with Google services."
 author: "swhite-msft"
 manager: ehansen